DiarmuidMalanaphy/DiarmuidMalanaphy/README.md

 ## Ask me about
   - **My Dissertation**
     - Analysing Satellite data to detect flooding.
   - **Mountaineering**
+    - I'm the IT Officer of the hiking club in Lancaster.

 ## How to reach me